Energy Saving Tips for Your Home

-In addition to a low fixed rate on your natural gas and electricity, you can also reduce your energy costs by simply conserving the energy you use throughout your home.
+In addition to a low fixed rate on your natural gas and electricity, you can also reduce your energy costs with these simple ways to save and conserve energy throughout your home.

 - When purchasing new appliances, look for the ENERGY STAR® label.
 Traditional appliances can use twice as much energy.